PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-10-23-10-quotes-that-will-change-your-life-number-10-will-destroy-your-excuses.md

 ---
-title: 10 Quotes That Will Change Your Life (Number 10 Will Destroy Your Excuses)
+title: 4 Side Hustles You Can Start And Why You Should Get One
-description: "Don’t miss the last quote."
+description: "You need $0 to start."
-date: 2025-10-23
+date: 2025-11-04
 image:
-  path: /assets/img/10-quotes.png
+  path: /assets/img/4-business-ideas.png
   alt: this is an image
 categories:
   - Business